-After you have saved your script, you can run the job by adding the script to the Job Queue using the Job Status Manager.
-From the Job Status Manager, click the Add Job button, or select Add Job from the Job Status drop-down menu.
+After you have saved your script, you can run the job by adding the script to the job queue using the Job Status Manager.

+Note: In addition to the using the Job Status Manager to open a script, you can add a script from the Backup Manager window.
+To do this, select Open from the File menu on the Backup Manager window, then select the script that you want to open.
+For more information, see the online help.

+To add a script to the job queue

+1. From the Job Status Manager window, click the Add Job button, or select Add Job from the Status menu.

 The Add Job dialog appears.
 The Add Job dialog lists the script previously saved on the selected host server.

-Select the script you want to add to the Job Queue, and click the Add Job button.
+2. Select the script you want to add to the Job Queue, and click the Add Job button.

 The script you selected is added to the job queue.